 ShelfSpace is the same idea.
 It's a complex system with one simple job: optimize the profit of every slot on your retail shelf.
 Not "manage your payments."
 Not "do your accounting."
 Optimize the profitability of every SKU you carry.
 That's the A-to-B.

-It is not software you log into.
 It is not a staffing agency.
-It is not AI.
+It is not a chatbot with a dashboard bolted on.
 It is not "accounts payable" or "consignment" or "credit recovery" on their own.
-It's all of those things built into one mechanism, pointed at one goal.
+It's a platform your team logs into that has all of those things built into one mechanism, pointed at one goal.
+Your buyer still owns the vendor relationships — we're the software and the data underneath them.
 A lot goes into that.
 Let me walk you through it the way it actually gets built — in layers.

 Layer 1 — Just paying people